amangup/coding-bootcamp/lecture10/webapp.md

 - I added two (temporary) print statements which show that exactly happens when the `username()` and `submit()` methods are called.
 If you see the output of your program, you will find the HTML for the form fields (`<input>` tags).

 #### The Fortune page
 - We now have to create a page which reads the data from this form and creates an appropriate greeting.
 To do that, we need a template and a view function.
-Let's begin with the template:
+Let's begin with the template file `fortune.html`:

 ```html
 <html>